ericfreese/rat/README.md

 - `key`: A key combination that will trigger this action when pressed.
 Modifiers are added with `C-` and `S-`.
 See `lib/key_event.go` for a list of supported named keys.
 - `annotation-class`: This action will only be triggered on annotations of this class.
 If omitted, keybinding will work anywhere in the pager.
 - `new-pager-mode`: If the action will create a new pager, this defines the mode(s) to use when creating that pager.
 - `action`: A shell command to run when the specified key combination is pressed.
-Annotation values can be interpolated into the command using `%(<annotation-class>)`.
+Annotation values will be exported to the command process as variables named for their annotation class.
 The default is to open a new pager showing the output of the shell command, but several special prefixes can be used to specify different actions to be taken:
     - `!`: Do not open a new pager.
 Execute the command and reload the current pager.
     - `?!`: Like `!`, but confirm with the user first (will have to press 'y' for yes or 'n' for no).
     - `>`: Like the default, open a new pager with the contents of the shell command, but also set up a parent-child relationship so that the parent cursor can be moved up and down from inside the child pager with the `ParentCursorUp` and `ParentCursorDown` commands.